dasic002/wordle_game/README.md

 ### Bugs

 - __ANSI escape 8-bit colours not visible on Heroku - FIXED__<br>
-Heroku allows for colours in it's app, but these are restricted to 3-bit and 4-bit, so have selected colours from that selection instead.
+Heroku allows for colours in its app, but these are restricted to 3-bit and 4-bit, so have selected colours from that selection instead.

 - __Dictionary includes words with the character "ƒ" - FIXED__<br>
 This character appeared on words that should have ended with an accented e (é), like __sauté__.
 For ease of playing the game this character has been replaced with a plain "e".